 Dogs are great companions and they usually get along with other pets, but how do you keep them out of your garden?

 This is a question that many homeowners ask themselves when their dog suddenly decides to dig up the flower beds.
 Thankfully, there are ways to keep dogs away from your garden so that you can enjoy it without the canine chaos.

-In this post we will discuss how to keep dogs out of your garden by using some easy-to-follow tactics and strategies.
-That how to train a dog not to go in the yard!
+In this post, we will discuss how to keep dogs out of your garden by using some easy-to-follow tactics and strategies.
+That is how to train a dog not to go in the yard!

 5 Tips To Keep A Dog Out Of A Garden

 Dogs are well-known for being destructive and mischievous, which is why we gardeners spend so much time nurturing our plants.
 The softness of freshly turned soil appeals to your dog’s natural instinct to dig around in the dirt and explore new scents with their sensitive snouts.